-Experiential learning includes recognition that the entire faith community is an important part of children's experiences: households, parishes, schools, and the faith community all have essential roles in the catechesis of the young.22.214.171.124 GoalsPreparation is a necessary part of any catechetical model, whether in the Catholic parish or school.
-Models for catechesis should flow directly from the specific catechetical needs of the community and aim to achieve the
+2 Preparing a Catechetical ProgramPreparation is a necessary part of any catechetical model, whether in the Catholic parish or school.
+Models for catechesis should flow directly from the specific catechetical needs of the community and aim to achieve the tasks of catechesis.

 Examining the social, cultural, ethnic, and religious situation of the parish, as these change over time